Whale meat: Faroe Islands

 Whaling in the Faroe Islands in the North Atlantic has been practiced since about the time of the first Norse settlements on the islands.
-Around 1000 long-finned pilot whales (Globicephala melaena) are killed annually, mainly during the summer.
+Around 1,000 long-finned pilot whales (Globicephala melaena) are killed annually, mainly during the summer.
 The hunts, called "grindadráp" in Faroese, are organized on a community level.

 Both the meat and blubber are stored and prepared in various ways, including Tvøst og spik.
 When fresh, the meat is often boiled.
-It can also be served as steak (grindabúffur).
+A part of Faroese cuisine, it can also be served as steak (grindabúffur).
 This dish comprises meat and blubber, which is salted and then boiled for an hour, served with potatoes.
 The meat can also be hung out to dry and then served in thin slivers.
 At parties some choose to serve "kalt borð" (cold table), which means a variety of cold food, which can include dried whale meat, dried blubber or blubber which is preserved in water with much salt in it, dried fish, dried sheep meat, etc. Traditionally, whale meat was preserved by hanging salted pieces (called "likkjur") outdoors under a roof to be dried in the wind.
 This method is still used today, particularly in villages.
 Today, both meat and blubber can also be stored in freezers.

 In 2008, Faroe Islands Chief Medical Officer Høgni Debes Joensen and Pál Weihe of the Department of Public and Occupational Health recommended that pilot whales no longer be considered fit for human consumption due to the presence of DDT derivatives, PCBs and mercury in the meat.
 Their recommendation was based on research suggesting a correlation between mercury intake and the high rate of Parkinson's disease on the islands.
 As of 1 June 2011, the Faroese Food and Veterinary Authority has advised Faroe Islanders not to eat the kidney or liver of pilot whales, not to consume more than one serving per month, and, for women and girls, to refrain from eating blubber if they plan to have children and to refrain from whale meat entirely if they are breastfeeding, pregnant or planning to conceive in the following three months.